veerak12/gpt2/README.md

 ├── main.py              # Entry point for training the model
 ├── requirements.txt     # List of dependencies
 └── README.md            # Project documentation

+The implementation of the GPT-2 model in this project was inspired by the concepts and methods presented in the book 'Build a Large Language Model (From Scratch)' by Sebastian Raschka.
+The book provided valuable insights into neural network architectures and training processes, which I adapted to build the GPT-2 model.